 Assault and Battery

 Individuals facing charges under the Virginia assault and battery laws might be confused about the terminology.
-Punching someone in many states is an assault, but in the commonwealth, the offender would be charged with the crime of battery.
-The Hampton Roads attorneys at The Law Offices of John W. Lee, P.C., want people to understand the laws and the profound consequences assault, battery and related offenses can have on their lives if they are charged and convicted.
+In many states, punching someone is assault, while in the commonwealth, it’s considered battery.
+The Hampton Roads attorneys at The Law Offices of John W. Lee, P.C., aim to ensure people comprehend the laws.
+They also emphasize the profound consequences of assault, battery, and related offenses if individuals face charges and convictions.

 What Is Assault in Newport News or Elsewhere in the Commonwealth?

 Running up to someone while shouting and waving a fist at them is an example of assault in Virginia.
 Assault can be the result of a physical act intended to cause the victim physical harm.
-The act of waving a fist in someone’s face during an argument could be perceived by victims as intending to punch or strike them.
+The act of waving a fist in someone’s face could be perceived by victims as intending to punch them.

 Assault can also involve threats causing fear of harm on the part of a victim.
-For example, threats shouted at another person while holding what the victim believes to be a weapon is an assault if it places the victim in fear of being injured.
-The key element in an assault prosecution is the lack of actual physical contact and the presence of fear of imminent harm.
+For example, shouting threats while holding a perceived weapon can constitute assault if it induces fear of injury.
+The key element in an assault prosecution is the lack of actual physical contact and the fear of harm.

 Threats by Phone and Other Electronic Methods

-As a rule, threats by phone or threats by email must clearly intend physical harm and place the person reading or hearing them to reasonably believe violence will occur.
-The best way to avoid a charge of making threats is for people to be careful about the language they use when communicating with others.
+As a general rule, threats by phone or email must explicitly intend physical harm and reasonably lead the recipient to believe violence will ensue.
+To avoid charges of making threats, individuals should exercise caution with their language when communicating with others.

 What Is Battery, and How Does It Differ from an Assault?